 Introduction to using colors: Painting the outlines is drawing with your paintbrush.
-Use your cut down brushes to paint the outlines and any details you think are necessary.
-Any strong color can be used for outlines but the following five colors are the main ones.
-Remember, when I talk about colors, they will have been prepared as explained previously, and also that continuously stirring them helps to make the colors run well.
-This is very important for painting long, smooth strokes.
+Use a cut down brush to paint the outlines and any small details.
+All strong colors can be used for outlines, the following five colors are the main ones.
+Remember, when I talk about colors, the preparation of them has been previously explained and stirring them helps to make them run well, this is very important for painting long, smooth strokes.

 FIVE MAIN COLORS FOR OUTLINES

 Manganese: is a dark brown that has been used throughout the centuries for painting outlines.
 When fired, it burns away so when using it for outlines, it must be well mixed and strong.

 Brown: Instead of using manganese we now use 50% brown-red + 50% strong brown

 Black: is a new, hard, industrial color and should be used for designs that need to have an impact, like names, advertisements, instructions, etc.

 Blue: one of the oldest colors and one that has been used through the centuries for designs of a single color, but in different shades.
 For the outlines and extreme dark shading you need a strong color, so a little black is added.

 Brown-red: a good color for outlines.
 To make it darker, it can be mixed with dark brown or black.
 Though not an antique color, it is good for fine lines.

 The following are three ways that you can paint outlines.

 1) Outlines before colors.
 First paint the outlines, which have been marked on with charcoal powder, with long smooth strokes, using the movement of brush strokes to accentuate the drawing and adding small details to personalize and accentuate it and then add the colors.
 Illustration a).